 Dr. Vaughan-Eden is the President Emerita of the American Professional Society on the Abuse of Children (APSAC), President Emerita of the National Partnership to End Interpersonal Violence Across the Lifespan (NPEIV), and Past-President of the National Organization of Forensic Social Work (NOFSW).
 Additionally, Dr. Vaughan-Eden is one of the editors-in-chief of the six-volume 2022 NPEIV Handbook on Interpersonal Violence, the former Editor-in-Chief of the Journal of Forensic Social Work, former Editorial Advisor for the Journal of Social Work Education, as well as serves on the editorial board and/or as a reviewer for several other national research journals.
 She taught for several years as an adjunct professor in the MSW program at Virginia Commonwealth University.

-Dr. Vaughan-Eden has lectured on child abuse and forensic social work throughout the United States and abroad including Ireland, Japan, Netherlands, Russia, Spain, Turkey, and United Arab Emirates.
+Dr. Vaughan-Eden has lectured on child abuse and forensic social work throughout the United States and abroad including Ireland, Japan, Netherlands, Russia, Spain, Sweden, Turkey, and United Arab Emirates.
 In 2016, she was an invited panelist at a Congressional Briefing entitled Protecting Child Safety in Family Court sponsored by U.S. Congressman Ted Poe (R-TX) with former Congressman Greg Laughlin, Domestic Violence Legal Empowerment and Appeals Project (DV LEAP), Advocates for Child Empowerment and Safety (ACES), and the National Partnership to End Interpersonal Violence (NPEIV).
 In 2015, Dr. Vaughan-Eden was invited by U.S. Congressman Alcee Hastings (D-FL) and the National Partnership to End Interpersonal Violence (NPEIV) to speak at the Congressional Briefing Spare the Rod, Protect the Child: A Reconsideration of Corporal Punishment of Children in Homes and Schools.
 In 2011, she participated in the First Russian-American Child Welfare Forum, a historic event in Russia as part of Obama-Medvedev's Bilateral Presidential Commission's Civil Society Working Group and was co-chair of the Second (2012) and Third (2013) Forums.
 She also was an invited participant of the International Society for Prevention of Child Abuse and Neglect (ISPCAN) Round-Table 2011: Child Sexual Abuse, a Review of Practical Interventions from an International Perspective.

 Dr. Vaughan-Eden is the recipient of numerous awards and honors - 2011 National Children's Advocacy Center's Outstanding Service Award in Mental Health, the 2012 National Association of Social Workers - Virginia Chapter Lifetime Achievement Award, and in 2013 was recognized by the Children's Rights Commissioner for the President of the Russian Federation for Excellence in Child Advocacy.
 In 2014, she was honored in her local community by Champions for Children: Prevent Child Abuse Hampton Roads and in 2015, by Family and Children's Trust Fund of Virginia (and the former Governor's Advisory Board on Child Abuse and Neglect).
 In 2016, she was named President Emerita of the American Professional Society on the Abuse of Children.
 In 2019, she was selected as a Council of Social Work Education Leadership Scholar, named President Emerita of the National Partnership to End Interpersonal Violence, and given the APSAC Outstanding Service Award.
 In 2020, she received the Sol Gothard Lifetime Achievement Award from the National Organization of Forensic Social Work.
 In 2021, Dr. Vaughan-Eden was appointed to the Beau Biden Foundation for Child Protection